Alluxio/alluxio/docs/en/Contributing-to-Alluxio.md

 use HDFS 2.4.0 as the under filesystem for the HDFS module tests.

 -   To run tests against specific under filesystems, execute the maven command from the desired submodule directory.
-For example, to run tests for HDFS you would run ``mvn test`` from ``tachyon/underfs/hdfs``.
+For example, to run tests for HDFS you would run ``mvn test`` from ``alluxio/underfs/hdfs``.

--   For a GlusterFS environment, GlusterFS unit tests can be run from ``tachyon/underfs/glusterfs`` with:
+-   For a GlusterFS environment, GlusterFS unit tests can be run from ``alluxio/underfs/glusterfs`` with:
-`mvn -PglusterfsTest -Dhadoop.version=2.3.0 -Dtachyon.underfs.glusterfs.mounts=/vol
+`mvn -PglusterfsTest -Dhadoop.version=2.3.0 -Dalluxio.underfs.glusterfs.mounts=/vol
--Dtachyon.underfs.glusterfs.volumes=testvol test` (use GlusterFS as under filesystem, where `/vol` is a valid GlusterFS mount point)
+-Dalluxio.underfs.glusterfs.volumes=testvol test` (use GlusterFS as under filesystem, where `/vol` is a valid GlusterFS mount point)

 -   Run a single unit test: `mvn -Dtest=AlluxioFSTest#createFileTest -DfailIfNoTests=false test`